cad-polito-it/byron/docs/paranoia.md

 > Paranoia checks are enabled in this notebook: performances can be significantly impaired

-Possible solutions.
+Possible solutions:

+### Export to a script

+Probably the best solution:

+* In Jupyter, from menu `File`, choose `Save and Export Notebook As...`, and then `Executable Script`.
+* Enable optimization when running the script from the terminal (see above).

 ### Set `PYTHONOPTIMIZE`

-It may be enough to set [`PYTHONOPTIMIZE`](https://docs.python.org/3/using/cmdline.html#envvar-PYTHONOPTIMIZE) before starting Jupyter:
+Set [`PYTHONOPTIMIZE`](https://docs.python.org/3/using/cmdline.html#envvar-PYTHONOPTIMIZE) before starting Jupyter:

 ```shell
 $ PYTHONOPTIMIZE=1 jupyter-notebook
 ```

-### Export to a script

-* In Jupyter, from menu `File`, choose `Save and Export Notebook As...`, and then `Executable Script`.
-* Enable optimization when running the script from the terminal (see above).
+:warning: This will disable every single `assert` in notebooks: the behavior of other modules will be affected as well.

 ### Use magic